livecode/livecode/extensions/widgets/segmented/docs/guide/guide.md

 ![Segmented Control widget](images/segmented.png)

 ## Creating a Segmented Control
-A Segmented Control widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+A segmented control widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 0 150 30" style="display:block;margin:auto" width="auto" height="50">